Weight loss that works

 Notify your doctor if you have kidney, liver, or pancreas problems.

-Stop using Rybelsus® and call your healthcare provider immediately if you have severe stomach or abdomen pain that will not go away, with or without vomiting.
+Stop using Ozempic® and call your health care provider immediately if you have severe stomach or abdomen pain that will not go away, with or without vomiting.

 WARNING